Are we done with object recognition? The iCub robot's perspective: Results on Object Categorization

-Fig.~\ref{fig:training-size-variability} reports the average classification accuracy of different learning models as more training examples are provided.
-Surprisingly, most architecture achieve remarkably high accuracy already when trained on the smallest training set and show little or no improvement when new data is available.
+Fig.~\ref{fig:training-size-variability} reports the average classification accuracy of different models as more example frames are provided.
+Surprisingly, most architectures achieve high accuracy already when trained on the smallest training set and show little or no improvement when new data is available.
 This finding is in contrast with our expectations, since increasing the dataset size does not seem key to a significant improvement in performance.
+To further support this finding, in the supplementary material we report results for the same experiment when using less example instances per category.
+Moreover, in Sec.~\ref{sec:rgbd-cat} we report similar observations on the Washington RGB-D dataset.